When actor Charlie Sheen announced his HIV-positive status on NBC’s Today Show, the world listened in stunned silence.

 About 1.2 million people in the United States are currently living with HIV.
-The Centers for Disease Control and Prevention (CDC) estimate that, of those, 1 in 8 do not know that they have the disease.
+The Centers for Disease Control and Prevention (CDC) estimate that, of those,

 Because of the stigma attached to HIV, any event that prompts people to get tested must be capitalized upon, officials say.

 Charlie Sheen’s television declaration was one such event.

 Announcement sparks searches

 Sheen found fame acting in such films as “Platoon” and “Young Guns” as well as the television series “Two and a Half Men” and “Spin City.”